Hunt and Fish Lead-Free

 - A review of Federal Premium Trophy Copper Shotgun Slugs on US Shooter website.

 - US Fish & Wildlife Service listing of approved shot types

 - California Fish & Game Certified Nonlead Ammunition Information

-- Does the ban on lead shot save waterfowl?
-(303 KB PDF)
+- Does the ban on lead shot save waterfowl? (access is limited, but can read abstract)